 Beautiful Sarasota offers so many wonderful things, it’s hard to know where to start describing it.
-Your Florida vacation is hardly complete without a visit to this beautiful area that offers diverse dining for all palates, a refined atmosphere of arts and culture, fun and unique shopping districts and of course, world-class beaches.
+Your Florida vacation is hardly complete without a visit to this beautiful area.
+It offers diverse dining for all palates, a refined atmosphere of arts and culture, fun and unique shopping districts, and of course, world-class beaches.

 Foodie Life is not just a term in Sarasota, it’s a way of life.
-With the area’s open-mindedness towards good health, clean eating and self-care, Sarasota and Siesta Key have their fair share of vegetarian and vegan restaurants.
+The area has open-mindedness towards good health, clean eating, and self-care.
+Sarasota and Siesta Key have their fair share of vegetarian and vegan restaurants.
 From pan-Asian and sushi to modern American fresh dishes, everyone who is particularly conscientious of their diet has excellent choices of dining venues.
 Whether your family is in the mood for quick bites and snacks, lingering lunches, seafood with direct views of the sea, or elegant hours-long repasts, there is a restaurant for you.
 True Foodies can try something inspirational and find a new favorite cuisine.

 Art and Culture